bitsofwinter/cryptotaxsweden/README.md

 The sru format is currently limited in that it doesn't allow decimals, this is a limitation with skatteverket.se.
-The recommendation from Skatteverket is to round to whole numbers even if that results in 0 BTC or similar being reported.
+The recommendation from Skatteverket is to round to whole numbers even if that results in 0 BTC or similar being reported and then report what roundings have been done under Övriga Upplysningar.

-If the result is a report with a lot of zero amounts of cryptos reported then you should mention why it looks like this in "Övriga upplysningar" on the tax report.
+The script can now generate a rounding report which can be pasted in Övriga Upplysningar.
+Skatteverket limits the size of this field to 999 characters so it is best to combine this with doing a simplified K4 report to reduce the number of lines which has to be reported in the K4.

 ## Liability